GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.txt

 == Upgrade Notice ==

-= 1.4.15 =
+= 2.0 =
-Install this rollback build to restore the stable 1.4.5 experience while keeping version numbers ahead of previous releases.
+Install this major release to stay aligned with the stable 1.4.1 codebase while receiving the refreshed 2.0 metadata.

-= 1.4.2 =
-Install this update to refresh the campaign date copy, roll out the new supermarket logo artwork, and load the latest voucher quotas.

 = 1.4.1 =
 Install this release to present only the euro amounts on each prize and keep translations aligned with the 1.4.1 metadata bump.